Explore Jewish Communities around the world

 4 PM EST

-Our Hot Air Zoom Balloon is landing in South Africa in
+Our Hot Air Zoom Balloon is landing in Jewish Melbourne in

-Please check your local time at the start of the next this Thursday.
+Please check your local time at the start of the next tour this THURSDAY.

 Pacific Standard Time (LA): 1 PM